pnp/blog/content/post/what-s-up-with-markdown.md

   Value 1a   Value 2a   Value 3a
   Value 1b   Value 2b   Value 3b

-MVP Luise Freese also pointed out that there\'s a great [Markdown tables generator here](https://www.tablesgenerator.com/markdown_tables); looks like a big timesaver!
+MVP Luise Freese also pointed out that there's a great [Markdown tables generator here](https://www.tablesgenerator.com/markdown_tables); looks like a big timesaver!

 ## HTML and Markdown

-Markdown doesn\'t create any old formatted text - it specifically creates HTML.
+Markdown doesn't create any old formatted text - it specifically creates HTML.
 In fact, it was designed as a shorthand for HTML that is easier for humans to read and write.

 Many Markdown implementations allow you to insert HTML directly into the middle of your Markdown; this may be limited to certain HTML tags depending on the application.
-So if you know HTML and you\'re not sure how to format something in Markdown, try including the HTML directly!
+So if you know HTML and you're not sure how to format something in Markdown, try including the HTML directly!

 ## Editing Markdown {#toc-hId--1800629526}

-If you\'d like to play with Markdown right now, you might like to try the [Markdown Previewer](https://mdpreviewer.github.io/) where you can type and preview Markdown using any web browser.
+If you'd like to play with Markdown right now, you might like to try the [Markdown Previewer](https://mdpreviewer.github.io/) where you can type and preview Markdown using any web browser.